Nigel2392/wagtail_fedit/README.md

 ## How your field/block is rendered

-(**Maintainer's note:** In my experience this doesn't mess the CSS up too much if you don't get hyperspecific with your selectors and structure your templates well.)
+(**Maintainer's note:** In my experience this doesn't mess the CSS up too much, or even at all for most content - **if** you don't get hyperspecific with your CSS selectors and structure your templates well.)

 Your block and field are wrapped in a `div`, any CSS for your templates should keep this in mind.